-City Council is considering a zoning request for 32.6+/- acres located at the southwest and southeast corners of the New Albany Condit Road (State Route 605) and Central College Road.
-The proposed zoning application will allow for the creation of a hamlet development as recommended in the Engage New Albany strategic plan, containing a mixture of residential, commercial, retail, parkland and open space uses on the site.
+At its December 6 meeting, New Albany City Council approved a zoning request by a 5-1 vote for 32.6+/- acres located at the southwest and southeast corners of New Albany Condit Road (State Route 605) and Central College Road.
+The rezoning will allow for the creation of a hamlet development as recommended in the Engage New Albany strategic plan, containing a mixture of residential, commercial, retail, parkland and open space uses on the site.

 At its November 7 meeting, the Planning Commission recommended approval of a proposed rezoning to City Council by a 3-2 vote.
 City Council will take final action on the zoning change request as Ordinance O-40-2022.

 City Council heard a first reading of the proposed rezoning at its November 15 meeting.
 A traffic impact study (TIS) was discussed at the meeting.
 A memo which provides a high-level overview of the study results and the recommendations made by the city traffic engineer may be accessed by clicking here.